In late 1980, to the early 1990s, there was virtually no organized education available on technical analysis based trading.

 Stock Market Changes and New Insights

-In the current bull market, that turn has not been a large one.
-Markets change and this market is different in some ways and similar in others.
+Markets change and this market is different in many ways than the 90s and similar in others.

 However, I realized that the 3 to 5 bar rule concept was limiting and a novice one to base expectations on.